 DundeeWealth is a Toronto wealth management company and a major supporter of the 2010 Ability & Beyond Gala.

 eSSENTIAL Accessibility is a Toronto based web accessibility compliance and assistive technology firm, helping organizations achieve a full range of digital services for the disability community.
-It is an MODC partner, providing us with a royalty from their sales, and supports the annual Ability & Beyond Annual Gala, most recently with a major contribution for the 2016 event.
+It is an MODC partner, providing us with a royalty from their sales, and supports the annual Ability & Beyond Annual Gala, most recently with a $5,000 donation in 2018.

 Fasken Martineau DuMoulin LLP